Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

-We hypothesize that the field of NAS has yet to be explored significantly due to challenges such as the lack of available annotated data mentioned in Section \ref{data-avail}, along with its relative novelty as a research area in its own right.
-We speculate that applications of NAS will provide great improvements in both diagnostic accuracy and speed.
-Heuristically considering various ``no free lunch theorems'' \cite{nofree1, nofree2}, no single algorithm or architecture can perform best on all machine learning or computer vision tasks.
-Following from there, it is likely that highly efficient and highly optimized neural network architectures exist that are tailored for CoPath tasks and finding these architectures is best achieved by computational means such as NAS.
+We hypothesize that NAS has yet to be explored significantly in CPath due to the lack of annotated data (see Section \ref{data-avail}) and its relative recency as a research area.
+According to the ``no free lunch theorems'' \cite{nofree1, nofree2}, no single model can perform best on all tasks.
+However, computationally efficient but performant models are crucial for CPath applications, and NAS is the most promising approach to computationally design such architectures without manual engineering.